PSHE

 Dalai Lama

-Our PSHEC curriculum aims to provide children with knowledge and skills in 3 areas:
+Our PSHE curriculum aims to provide children with knowledge and skills in 3 areas:

 Health and wellbeing